Scottish Premiership Deadline Day: Nicolas Raskin, Tony Watt, Ethan Erhahon and more feature in our round-up

-A round-up of Deadline Day as Rangers complete the signing of Nicolas Raskin; Tony Watt joined St Mirren as Ethan Erhahon left the club; Aberdeen made two signings as captain Anthony Stewart headed out on loan; Motherwell made two signings in the final hour of the window
+A round-up of Deadline Day as Rangers complete the signing of Nicolas Raskin; Tony Watt joined St Mirren as Ethan Erhahon left the club; Aberdeen made two signings as captain Anthony Stewart headed out on loan; Motherwell made three signings

-He was one of the manager's top targets during this transfer window and it is understood Rangers saw off competition from several clubs across Europe for the player.
+The 21-year-old was one of the manager's top targets during the transfer window and it is understood Rangers saw off competition from several clubs across Europe for the player.

-It was about a departure for Celtic with Oliver Abildgaard's loan cancelled as he signed for Hellas Verona for the rest of this season.
+Celtic had completed their business early in the window and instead saw Oliver Abildgaard's loan cancelled as he left for Hellas Verona for the rest of this season.

 The Danish midfielder made just nine appearances for Ange Postecoglou's side after joining in the summer and the arrival of Tomoki Iwata pushed him further out of the picture.